Showing 1–1 of 4 results

 By comparing two viscosity grades at a given operating temperature, 5W-40 and 15W-40, we understand that both these numbers have the same viscosity, but one is not thinner and has a lower viscosity than the other.
 Both have a viscosity grade of 40.
 If you use 5W-40, it will have a lower viscosity than 15W-40.
 Similarly, the 5W-40 oil will lubricate the engine quicker in the cold temperature than the 15W-40 engine oil.

-BUY THE BEST 15W 40 ENGINE OIL ONLINE
+THE BEST BUY15W 40 ENGINE OIL ONLINE

 Now that you’ve understood how to read the oil viscosity, we will go ahead and suggest the best place to buy.
 If you are looking for 15W-40 engine oil, Carorbis is the one-stop-shop for all your requirements.
 We offer a premium 15W-40 engine oil from several recognized brands to extend the engine life and protect against the wear and tear of rocky roads, drastic weather, and heavy tows.
 The oil is equipped to offer superior protection, cleanliness and greatly extend the vehicle service life.